lubie-max/Learning-cypress-22-days/README.md

 # Advance Concepts.
+## 22  Request Response With Cypress

-## 22 Intro to Cypress Intercept to Manage Http requests.
+1. Intro to Cypress Intercept to Manage Http requests.(Dealing with Dynamic data.)

+2. Mock http responses for generating stub data to test edge Scenarios. >>cypress/integration/examples/mockingApi.js
+ * `cy.intercept({requestValue},{responseValue}) `
+        and this method yeilds a promise